ansys/pydyna/src/ansys/dyna/core/pre/Server/readme_docker.txt

 ***How to build docker image***
 1. Create a empty folder
 2. Copy Dockerfile kwserver.py kwprocess_pb2.py kwprocess_pb2_grpc.py keywordreader.so to the folder
-3. Enter the folder, run 'docker build -t ls-pre .'
+3. Enter the folder, run 'docker build --build-arg PYTHON_VERSION=3.8-slim-buster -t ls-pre .' note:set PYTHON_VERSION as the python version you used

 ***Check the image***
 1. Run 'docker images'